lexaguskov/todo/README.md

 ## User Stories to Consider/Implement
-● ⚠️ (required): I as a user can create to-do items, such as a grocery list.
+DONE - ⚠️ (required): I as a user can create to-do items, such as a grocery list.

-● ⚠️ (required): I as another user can collaborate in real-time with user - so that we can (for example) edit our family shopping-list together.
+DONE - ⚠️ (required): I as another user can collaborate in real-time with user - so that we can (for example) edit our family shopping-list together.

-● I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending.
+DONE - I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending.

 ● I as a user can filter the to-do list and view items that were marked as done - so that I